nhsconnect/gpconnect/pages/foundations/foundations_use_case_find_a_practitioner.md

 The `[system]` field SHALL be populated with a valid practitioner identifier system URL (i.e. `http://fhir.nhs.net/Id/sds-user-id`).

+The consumer systerm SHALL apply percent encoding when constructing the request URL as indicated in [RFC 3986 Section 2.1](https://tools.ietf.org/html/rfc3986#section-2.1).
+The will ensure that downstream servers correctly handle the pipe `|` character which must be used in the `identifier` parameter value below.

 #### FHIR Relative Request ####

 ```http